Welcome

 Super Practica is a revolutionary game designed to optimize building expertise in mathematics.
 It is free and open-source software built with Godot.

 Just by playing it, you become skilled in the topic of the game.
 It is not frustrating and anyone can play it through to the end.
 Playing it is far more efficient than any other method of learning that topic.
-Super Practica is the optimal method for learning mathematics.
+This is not only possible, but is the optimal method for learning mathematics.

 Sounds great!
 How can I play it? #